 Identified by the World Health Organization as the period of development between ages 10 and 19, adolescence is a critical stage in human development.
 Organizations such as the American Academy of Pediatrics identify healthy sexuality as an important aspect of development during this period.
 Physicians can play a key role in the development of healthy routines, behaviors and relationships that can carry into their adult lives.

-Adolescents breaks into three stages—early adolescents (10–13 years old), mid-adolescents (14–16) and late adolescents (17–21).
+Adolescence breaks into three stages—early adolescence (10–13 years old), mid-adolescence (14–16) and late adolescence (17–21).
 Knowing which stage of adolescence a patient is in, and what characteristics might be associated with that stage, are important to taking a social history, according to Priya Bui, DO.

 “As we talk about some of our tools to obtain a social history, I keep these stages in mind.
 “Where is my patient at based on their age and what I know about them,” said Dr. Bui, clinical chief of pediatrics at the University of North Texas and assistant professor at Texas College of Osteopathic Medicine.
 She recorded a presentation on the topic for medical students gathering virtually at the November 2020 AMA Sections Meeting.